RESET

 A blank canvas, paints laid out, brushes cleaned and ready for whatever the artist dreams.
 RESET.

 God, in His wisdom, created opportunities to start again--opportunities for RESET.
-And through Him who strengthens, us all things are possible for those who believe.
+And through Him who strengthens us, all things are possible for those who believe.

 If we have been going the wrong way, distracted and distressed, we can RESET and choose to focus where we should, placing our hope in Him and to turn the corner.
 In the Walking out of our salvation, we don't always know the right way to go.
 We do make mistakes sometimes.
 We don't hear Him clearly or don't listen to instructions, or change the instructions to suit our desired outcome.
 The wonderful thing is, God allows course corrections (repentance, change of allegiance).